-21. SHARE-BASED COMPENSATION
+22. SHARE-BASED COMPENSATION

-A senior executive of the Bank receives remuneration in the form of share-based payment transactions.
-The cost of cash-settled transactions is measured initially at fair value at the grant date using a pricing model, taking into accounts the terms and conditions upon which the instruments were granted.
+Senior executives of the Bank receive remuneration in the form of share-based payment transactions comprising of both Performance Share Units ("PSU") and Phantom Share Options ("PSO").
+The cost of cash-settled transactions is measured initially at fair value at the grant date using a pricing model, taking into accounts the terms and conditions upon which the instruments were granted and the estimated number of PSUs and PSOs expected to vest.